Support vector comparison machines: Related work

 \subsection{SVMrank for comparing}

-In this section we explain how to apply the existing SVMrank algorithm to a comparison data set.
+In this subsection we explain how to apply the existing SVMrank algorithm to a comparison data set.
 The goal of SVMrank is to learn a ranking function $r:\RR^p \rightarrow \RR$.
-When $r(\mathbf x)=\mathbf w^\intercal \mathbf x$ is linear, the primal problem for some cost parameter $C\in\RR^+$ is the following quadratic program (QP):
+When $r(\mathbf x)=\mathbf w^\intercal \mathbf x$ (where $^\top$ denotes the transpose) is linear, the primal problem for some cost parameter $C\in\RR^+$ (where $\mathbb{R}^+$ is a set of all non-negative real numbers) is the following quadratic program (QP):

 where $\mathcal I_y=\{i\mid y_i=y\}$ are the sets of indices for the different labels.
 Note that (\ref{eq:svmrank}) is the same as Optimization Problem 1 (Ranking SVM), in the paper of \citet{ranksvm}.
 Note also that the equality $y_i=0$ pairs are not used in the optimization problem.